open-telemetry/opentelemetry-python/CONTRIBUTING.md

 $ tox  # execute in the root of the repository
 ```

-Checkout a new branch, make modifications and push the branch to your fork:
+Check out a new branch, make modifications and push the branch to your fork:

 ```sh
 $ git checkout -b feature